Courtney-Seitz/Towers-of-Hanoi/planning/pseudocode.md

 - methods:
 -- isSolved

+  for k (number of colors) == 1:

+    if n (i.e. all) disks at either position other than starting one (i.e. 1 or 3, but not 2) (should also be in legal order, thanks to isLegalMove) then game is solved

+  for k >= 2:

-    for each position: if all disks @ current position have the same color (should also be in legal order, thanks to isLegalMove), then game is solved
+    if either n or 0 disks at each position; and if all disks @ current position have the same color (should also be in legal order, thanks to isLegalMove), then game is solved

 -- moveCompleted (counter makes sure user makes two selections, then resets listeners)